magmide/magmide/papers/2019-popl-iron-final.md

 `(l -->_pi1 v) * (e_pi2) <-> (l -->_(pi1 + pi2) v)`

 since `e_pi` propositions allow us to demonstrate we've deallocated memory, we can prove a program doesn't leak memory by giving it a hoare triple of `{ e_pi } program { e_pi }` where pi is equal in pre and post, for any pi

+I got all I needed from this paper I think